The temporary street track at Albert Park in Melbourne hosts the annual Formula 1 Australian Grand Prix.

 As it’s made up of public roads, the track sees little racing activity outside the month of March, though the local area is a hub for all kinds of recreational and sporting activities.
 Soccer club South Melbourne FC play at the Lakeside Stadium which is located next to Albert Park’s lake, as is the Melbourne Sports and Aquatic Centre, which hosted events in the 2006 Commonwealth Games.

-Upcoming events at Albert Park Street Circuit in 2021
+Upcoming events at Albert Park Street Circuit

 How to get there

 The Melbourne Grand Prix Circuit is located in the inner-city suburb of Albert Park, a few kilometres south of Central Melbourne.